Constitution Act, 1867: House of Commons

-The composition of the Commons, under Section 37, consists of 308 members: 106 for Ontario, 75 for Quebec, 11 for Nova Scotia, 10 for New Brunswick, 14 for Manitoba, 36 for British Columbia, 4 for Prince Edward Island, 28 for Alberta, 14 for Saskatchewan, 7 for Newfoundland and Labrador, 1 for Yukon, 1 for the Northwest Territories, and 1 for Nunavut.
+The composition of the Commons, under Section 37, consists of 343 members: 122 for Ontario, 78 for Quebec, 11 for Nova Scotia, 10 for New Brunswick, 14 for Manitoba, 43 for British Columbia, 4 for Prince Edward Island, 37 for Alberta, 14 for Saskatchewan, 7 for Newfoundland and Labrador, 1 for Yukon, 1 for the Northwest Territories, and 1 for Nunavut.
 The House is summoned by the governor general under Section 38.
 Section 39 forbids senators to sit in the Commons.
 Section 41 divides the provinces in electoral districts and Section 41 continues electoral laws and voting qualifications of the time, subject to revision.
 Section 44 allows the house to elect its own speaker and allows the House to replace the speaker in the case of death (Section 45) or prolonged absence (47).
 A speaker is required to preside at all sittings of the House (46).
 Quorum for the house is set at 20 members, including the speaker by Section 48.
 Section 49 says that the speaker cannot vote except in the case of a tied vote.
 The maximum term for a house is five years between elections under Section 50.
 Section 51 sets out the rules by which Commons seats are to be redistributed following censuses, allowing for more seats to be added by section 52.

 Money votes and royal assent

-"Money bills" (dealing with taxes or appropriation of funds) must originate in the Commons under Section 53 and must be proposed by the governor general (i.e. the government) under section 54.
-Sections 55, 56, and 57 allow the governor general to assent to in the Queen's name, withhold assent to or "reserve" for the "signification of the Queen's pleasure" any bill passed by both houses.
-Within two years of the governor general's royal assent to a bill, the Queen-in-Council may disallow the act; and within two years of the governor general's reservation, the Queen-in-Council may assent to the bill.
+"Money bills" (dealing with taxes or appropriation of funds) must originate in the Commons under Section 53 and must be proposed by the governor general under section 54.
+Sections 55, 56, and 57 allow the governor general to assent to in the monarch's name, withhold assent to or "reserve" for the "signification of the Queen's pleasure" any bill passed by both houses.
+Within two years of the governor general's royal assent to a bill, the King-in-Council or Queen-in-Council may disallow the act; and within two years of the governor general's reservation, the King-in-Council or Queen-in-Council may assent to the bill.